-Below is a list of funds created at the College of Engineering and Computing to support engineering and computer science students.
+Below is a list of programs and funds created at the College of Engineering and Computing to support engineering and computer science students.
 We encourage you to direct your gifts to the funds listed below or to any other +200 giving opportunities to support FIU students and staff in need of financial assistance.
+If you have any questions, please visit the frequently asked questions section or contact Yesim Anter or Yesy Capi.

 Student Competition and Senior Design Fund